tarun1475/Bitcoin-Lightning-Nodejs/README.md

 The examples in this repo assume that the there is a local lnd instance running and listening for gRPC connections on port 10009.
 LND_DIR will be used as a placeholder to denote the base directory of the lnd instance.
 By default, this is ~/.lnd on Linux and ~/Library/Application Support/Lnd on macOS.

-Lightening Network Daemon Installation: https://dev.lightning.community/guides/installation/
+lightning Network Daemon Installation: https://dev.lightning.community/guides/installation/

 Concepts: https://dev.lightning.community/overview/

 ### What is this package for? ###

-This package is for developers who want to integrate Bitcoin Lightening Network in their app using nodejs.
+This package is for developers who want to integrate Bitcoin lightning Network in their app using nodejs.

 ### How do I get set up? ###

-* npm i bitcoin-lightening-nodejs
+* npm i bitcoin-lightning-nodejs
 * make sure you have node installed on your machine

 # Examples #